 If it seems like I just wrote a post about Mother’s Day, you’re right!
 It was only a few weeks ago that I honored my Irish and U.K. moms celebrating Mothering Sunday.
 But today is Mother’s Day in other places such as Canada, Australia and the U.S. Since I was born a Yankee Doodle and became a mom while living in America it is the day our family celebrates.
 It will always be the most special day to me, even more special than my birthday.
 Because it embodies the the two most important things in my life, my two kids.
 Becoming a mother was and is the most defining factor in my life.
-No matter what else I have done or will do, I am most proud to be mom to Heather and Quincy.
+No matter what else I have done or will do, I am most proud to be mom to my daughter and son.
 It is an honor in fact, blessed from the highest heavens.

 Last year I was grateful to be able to spend the day with my daughter and her family.
 My son was on a military deployment at the time.
 Though he has returned, this year we are yet again in different time zones.
 It makes it a hard day in that aspect.
 But what shines through is that I grew inside of me and gave birth to these two amazing people.
-Raising Heather and Quincy as best I could and loving them with every ounce of my being will always be my biggest pride and joy.
+Raising my kids as best I could and loving them with every ounce of my being will always be my biggest pride and joy.

 It wasn’t always easy, especially becoming a single mom when they were in their teens.
 But we made it through.
 Because quite frankly we were always the Three Musketeers anyway.
 When I remarried nearly 10 years ago, Hubby and I tried for kids of our own.
 Sadly it wasn’t meant to be.
 But each year he makes sure to honor me on this day with cards, flowers and some homemade breakie!
 And he always tells me, even on the other 364 days, that he thinks I am the best mom he has ever known.
 He is the only person who knows what I have truly and willingly sacrificed.